LaurentTrk/sublink/README.md

 ## What it does

 SubLink is a substrate parachain, connected to some Chainlink nodes, and configured to retrieve and store asset price (aka [Price feeds](https://docs.chain.link/docs/using-chainlink-reference-contracts/)) from these nodes.
 The bridge configuration between Chainlink nodes and the parachain is done only for the SubLink parachain.
+Price values are retrieved from different external sources, and aggregated/consolidated on chain.

 As a parachain, SubLink is able to send these price feeds to others parachains connected to the same relay chain.
 This is done through the exchange of messages following the [XCM format](https://wiki.polkadot.network/docs/learn-crosschain), and the others parachains don't need to get connected to any Chainlink nodes.